-Switzerland maintained its role as lead agency The scaling up of the Swiss-financed project in the media sub-sector.
-Financial and technical support permitted selected Tanzanian media actors "Conserving Forests through Sustainable, Forestto increase their revenues by 20%; a Yearbook on based Enterprise Support in Tanzania" (CoForEST) Media Quality provides a new tool for monitoring benefited close to 100,000 persons in terms media performance.
-Supported community radio of income generation, social services, reduced deforestation and community resilience. stations experienced an increase in visitors to their blogs from around 150,000 in 2017 to 750,000 in Lessons: (i) Developing truly gender-sensitive 2018: 52 Niambie radio edutainment episodes have programmes and improving the guality of the been aired since 2015 and provided some 1.6 million, mostly young people, with the information they need engagement of and benefits for women requires to take part in important decisions affecting their extensive analyses; (ii) For the huge majority of youth, lives. and particularly rural youth, future perspectives are
+Switzerland maintained its role as lead agency in the media sub-sector.
+Financial and technical support permitted selected Tanzanian media actors to increase their revenues by 20%; a Yearbook on Media Quality provides a new tool for monitoring media performance.
+Supported community radio stations experienced an increase in visitors to their blogs from around 150,000 in 2017 to 750,000 in 2018; 52 Niambie radio edutainment episodes have been aired since 2015 and provided some 1.6 million, mostly young people, with the information they need to take part in important decisions affecting their lives.

-Lessons: (i) Strong and independent local accountability CSOs remain important pillars of the accountability system; (ii) Technical assistance to government bodies in areas where political will is high is an effective mode of supply-side engagement; and (iii) New models of media support are required considering the quadruple crisis of the sector, such as strengthening young and often female innovative individuals and groups to communicate through social media.
+Lessons: (i) Strong and independent local accountability CSOs remain important pillars of the accountability system; (ii) Technical assistance to government bodies in areas where political will is high is an effective mode of supply-side engagement; and (iii) New models of media support are required considering the quadruple crisis of the sector6, such as strengthening young and often female innovative individuals and groups to communicate through social media.